confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 There are 2 options: <br>

 1. Develop your own connectors using the Kafka Connect framework (this requires a lot of development time and effort).
-2. You can leverage the 180+ connectors Confluent offers out-of-the-box which allows you to configure your sources and sinks to Kafka in a few, simple steps.
+2. You can leverage the 180+ connectors Confluent offers out-of-the-box which allows you to configure your sources and sinks in a few, simple steps.
 To view the complete list of connectors that Confluent offers, please see [Confluent Hub](https://www.confluent.io/hub/).

 With Confluent’s connectors, your data systems can communicate with your microservices, completing your data pipeline.

-If you want to run a connector not yet available as fully-managed in Confluent Cloud, you may run it yourself in a self-managed Kafka Connect cluster and connect it to Confluent Cloud.
+If you want to run a connector not yet available as fully-managed in Confluent Cloud, you may run it yourself in a self-managed Connect cluster and connect it to Confluent Cloud.
 Please note that Confluent will still support any self managed components.

 Now that you have completed setting up your Confluent Cloud account, cluster, topic, and Schema Registry, this next step will guide you how to configure a local Connect cluster backed by your Kafka cluster in Confluent Cloud that you created in Step 2.

 1. Click on **Connectors**, and then click on **Self Managed**.
 If you already have existing connectors running, click on **+ Add Connector** first.

-    > **Note:** Self Managed connectors are installed on a local Connect cluster backed by a source Kafka cluster in Confluent Cloud.
+    > **Note:** Self Managed connectors are installed on a local Connect cluster backed by a source cluster in Confluent Cloud.
 This Connect cluster will be hosted and managed by you, and Confluent will fully support it.

     <div align="center" padding=25px>
        <img src="images/connectors-self-managed.png" width=75% height=75%>